-To retrieve data from a container field, use the GetAs() function.
-You may use the DEFAULT option or specify the file type.
-The DEFAULT option retrieves the master stream for the container without the need to explicitly define the stream type:
+• When you use the GetAs () function with the DEFAULT option, you retrieve the master stream for the container without the need to explicitly define the stream type.

-'''

 SELECT GetAs(Company_Brochures, DEFAULT) FROM Sales_Data

-'''

-To retrieve an individual stream type from a container, use the GetAs() function with the file's type based on how the data was inserted into the container field in FileMaker Pro.
-For example:
+• To retrieve an individual stream type from a container, use the GetAs() function with the file's type based on how the data was inserted into the container field in FileMaker Pro.

 If the data was inserted using the Insert > File command, specify 'FILE' in the GetAs() function.
-For example:

-'''

-SELECT GetAs(Company_Brochures, 'FILE') FROM Sales_Data
+SELECT GetAs(Company Brochures, 'FILE') FROM Sales Data

-'''